The Life Aquatic with Steve Zissou: Plot

-On their mission to find the jaguar shark, the Belafonte steals tracking equipment from a remote station owned by currently more successful oceanographer (and Zissou's nemesis), Alistair Hennessey.
-They then sail into unprotected waters and are attacked by Filipino pirates, who steal Ned's money and kidnap Bill Ubell, a "bond company stooge" assigned to the project.
+On their mission to find the jaguar shark, the Belafonte steals tracking equipment from a remote station owned by more successful oceanographer (also Eleanor's ex-husband and Zissou's nemesis), Alistair Hennessey.
+They then sail into unprotected waters and are attacked by Filipino pirates, who steal Ned's money and kidnap Bill Ubell, "a bond company stooge" assigned to the project.
 They are then rescued by Hennessey and towed to Port-au-Patois.
 Sakowitz, along with all but one of the interns, jumps ship once they reach port.

-Zissou persuades Eleanor to rejoin the Belafonte, and then leads the crew on a rescue mission.
+Zissou persuades Eleanor to rejoin the Belafonte and then leads the crew on a rescue mission.
 They track Bill to an abandoned hotel on a remote island, saving him along with Hennessey, whom the pirates have also kidnapped.
-Ned and Zissou then make one last search for the shark in the ship's helicopter, but the aircraft malfunctions and they crash.
+Ned and Zissou make one last search for the shark in the ship's helicopter, but the aircraft malfunctions and they crash.
 Ned dies from his injuries and is buried at sea.
-Prior to Ned's death, Eleanor revealed to Jane that Zissou is sterile; therefore Ned could not have been his son.
+Prior to Ned's death, Eleanor revealed to Jane that Zissou is sterile and therefore Ned could not have been his son.

-Zissou finally tracks down the shark in a submersible but decides not to kill it, both because of its beauty and not having any more dynamite.
-At the premiere of the finished documentary (which is dedicated to Ned who is acknowledged as Zissou's son), Zissou receives a standing ovation while waiting outside the theater for the premiere to finish.
-The crew returns triumphantly to the ship the next day.
+Zissou finally tracks down the shark in a submersible but decides not to kill it, both because of its beauty and being out of dynamite.
+He ponders, "I wonder if it remembers me," and is overcome with emotion.
+Eleanor silently comforts him, as does Jane and the rest of the crew.
+At the premiere of the finished documentary (which is dedicated to Ned, who is acknowledged as Zissou's son), Zissou receives a standing ovation while waiting outside the theater for the premiere to finish.
+The crew returns triumphantly to the ship.